gopi744/open-resume/README.md

 # OpenResume

-OpenResume is a powerful open-source resume builder and resume parser.
+OpenResume is a powerful resume builder and resume parser.

 The goal of OpenResume is to provide everyone with free access to a modern professional resume design and enable anyone to apply for jobs with confidence.